Countries

 Additional key priorities and actions going forward

-• Identify best approaches to increase positive local economic impact of Statkraft projects and material assets
+• Identify best approaches to increase positive local economic and social impact of Statkraft projects and material assets

-• Identify KPIs for measuring local economic impact of projects and material assets (before end of 2025)
+• Identify KPIs for measuring local economic and social impact of projects and material assets (before end of 2025)

 • Align on more consistent methodology and standards for human rights due diligence across all Business Areas (before 2026)